vuejs/v2.vuejs.org/source/guide/list.md

 You might think this will blow away the existing DOM and re-build everything.
 But worry not - Vue.js recognizes array elements that already have an associated Vue instance and will reuse those instances whenever possible.

-## Using `trackby`
+## Using `track-by`

 In some cases, you might need to replace the Array with completely new objects - e.g. ones returned from an API call.
-If your data objects have a unique id property, then you can use a `trackby` attribute to give Vue.js a hint so that it can reuse an existing instance with data that has the same id.
+If your data objects have a unique id property, then you can use a `track-by` attribute to give Vue.js a hint so that it can reuse an existing instance with data that has the same id.

 For example, if your data looks like this: